amad-person/PlaintextBlogThemer/README.md

 2. Text: Font, Color
 3. Background Color

-I made this to see what my blog would look like without having to rebuild and deploy it.
+I made this to see what my (Bear) blog would look like without having to rebuild and deploy it.
 I am lazy.

 But most importantly, this app is an excuse for me to see what [Svelte](https://svelte.dev/) is all about.
 So far, I really like it.